A superstatistics approach to the modelling of memristor current-voltage responses: Background

-Over the years, many memristor models have been introduced to the literature.
-The first widely referenced model by Strukov {\it et al.}~\cite{williams_memristor_found} assumes two regions, doped and undoped, with respective Ohmic resistances.
-This model has been extended by window functions~\cite{joglekar_window_function, biolek_window_function, prodromakis_window_function} to capture non-linear ion drift which is often found in observations.
-Later, Yang {\it et al.} introduced an updated $i$--$v$ equation, which was specified by five parameters to be fitted to experimental data -- the resulting model explicitly accounts for the electron tunneling and rectifying effect.
+The first widely referenced system-level model of memristors was proposed by Strukov {\it et al.}~\cite{williams_memristor_found} which assumes two regions, doped and undoped, with respective Ohmic resistances.
+This model has been extended by window functions~\cite{joglekar_window_function, biolek_window_function, prodromakis_window_function} to capture nonlinear ion drift phenomena which are often found in observations.
+Later, Yang {\it et al.} introduced an updated $i$--$v$ equation, which was specified by five parameters to be fitted to experimental data --- the resulting model explicitly accounts for the electron tunneling and rectifying effect.
 The tunnelling mechanism explains electric current through metal-insulator-metal (MIM) junctions with a thin dielectric film~\cite{memristive_switching_mechanism}, and has since been widely accepted as one explanation for current in the LRS of filament-based memristors.
 In a follow up study, Chang {\it et al.} refined the concept of including different conduction mechanisms~\cite{memristor_chang}.
 They defined the $i$--$v$ relation and the state change to directly model a Schottky emission~\cite{conduction_mechanism_survey} and tunnelling mechanism~\cite{simmons_tunnelling}.
 Both terms are weighted so that Chang's model behaves like a Schottky barrier in the HRS, and like a MIM junction in the LRS.
 The model depends on seven parameters.
 Yakopcic {\it et al.} proposed a memristor device model which was aimed at dissolving discrepancies between existing models~\cite{generalized_memristor_model}.
-While not rooted in physical principles, it offers more degrees of freedom in order to be fitted to a wide range of memristor data and is commonly referred as {\it generalized model}~\cite{generalized_memristive_spice_model}.
+While not rooted in physical principles, it offers more degrees of freedom in order to be fitted to a wide range of memristor data and is commonly referred to as {\it generalized model}~\cite{generalized_memristive_spice_model}.
 Here, the current can be modelled differently for the positive and negative regions of the input voltage and is specified by eleven fitting parameters.